djpapzin/PapzinCrew-Music-Streaming-Platform/QUICKSTART.md

 - **Frontend**: http://localhost:5173 (or the port shown in terminal)
 - **Backend API**: http://localhost:8000
 - **Upload Page**: http://localhost:5173/upload

+## 🔐 Environment

+- Frontend: set `VITE_API_URL` (e.g., `http://localhost:8000`).
+If unset, defaults to `http://localhost:8000`.
+- Backend: copy `backend/.env.example` to `backend/.env` and configure Backblaze B2 credentials if available.
+When B2 is not configured or fails, uploads fall back to local storage.

 ## 🛠️ Troubleshooting